 - Childhood Cancer Symposium is a free annual conference for families of kids with cancer.

-- Travel Fund offers assistance to families who need to financial assistance for childhood cancer treatment at select medical institutions across the U.S. May include help with transportation, lodging, and meals.
+- Travel For Care Fund offers assistance to eligible families who need financial assistance for travel for childhood cancer treatment at medical institutions in the U.S. and Canada.
+May include help with transportation, lodging, and meals.
 Applications must be received on behalf of a social worker or another medical representative.

 - Childhood Cancer Treatment Journal- ALSF provides a free treatment journal (hard copy or online) to families of childhood cancer.
 Helps parents stay organized and keep track of important information.